-- The Network is a group of over 3,000 Episcopal Relief & Development volunteers throughout the United States who actively advocate for, support and promote our ministry in Episcopal parishes, dioceses and seminaries.
-Learn more about how you can participate in the Our Network section.
+- Ministry Partners is a group of over 1,500 Episcopal Relief & Development volunteers throughout the United States who actively advocate for, support and promote our ministry in Episcopal parishes, dioceses and seminaries.
+Learn more about how you can participate in the Become a Ministry Partner section.

 - The US Disaster Program maintains a domestic disaster response volunteer database called Ready to Serve.
-Click here to sign up, or visit our Volunteer page to learn more.
-This page also lists opportunities with our US Disaster Response partners.
+Click here to sign up.

 What about volunteering after international disasters?